Background

 4.2 Comparison of trade prices and volume

-Monthly register VWAPs between July 2022 and June 2023 saw mixed movements across HRWS and HS entitlements but were overall steady.
+Monthly register VWAPs between July 2023 and June 2024 saw a downward trend across HRWS and HS entitlements.
 These are based on state water register data, which can often lag market prices.
-Market activity was generally lower than 2021-22 (Figure 16).
+Market activity was overall lower than 2022-23 (down 11%) (Figure 16).

 Left axis- Volume weighted average price ($/ML)